+At this webpage we present some of the major, recent publications of the members of our research group.
 For a more detailed overview of our research output, we kindly refer you to our members personal pages.

-(This publication links to the line of research "Multilevel Good Governance")
+(This publication links to the line of research Multilevel Good Governance.)

 This contribution advocates the use of procedural rationality review by courts, which imposes a rationalized decision making process by rule-makers – both executives and Parliaments.
 It is published in a Web of Science journal which is identified as a top publication for the evaluation of TTBOF-researchers.
 It gives evidence of the collaboration of authors within the research group and the group’s strategy to encourage co-autorship, as it is co-authored by both a junior and a senior member.

-(This publication links to the line of research "Governance and Diverse Societies".)
+(This publication links to the line of research Governance and Public Decision Making.)

 This article is published in a Web of Science journal.
 It studies, in an interdisciplionary way, the potential impact of changes in legislation on flows of asylum seekers.
 It gives evidence of the group’s strategy to encourage co-authored publications and collaborate with experts in non-legal disciplines.